Crozwd/CHN-OS/README.md

-# WELCOME TO USE CHN-OS----BETTER CHANGED WIN10 by Crozwd
+# WELCOME TO USE CHN-OS
+----BETTER CHANGED WIN10 by Crozwd
 ## [Introduction]